|start date||end date||sleeps||month||information|

 |information:UNFURNISHED - $250 per month utility charge; Cleaning fee $100|

-This apartment is located in the Upper East Side, near anything one could possibly ask for.
-Next to high-end chain fashion stores, local boutiques, fancy and modern restaurants, this one-bedroom apartment offers you the option of exploration any time of day.
+Next to high-end chain fashion stores, local boutiques, fancy and modern restaurants, this furnished rental offers you the chance to explore any time of day.
 On top of that, the Upper East Side is home to Museum Mile.
 Museum Mile is a mile long (1.6 km in European) stretch on Fifth Ave offering you six different museums all within close proximity.
 These museums are El Museo del Barrio, Museum of the City of New York, The Jewish Museum, Cooper Hewitt National Design Museum, Solomon R. Guggenheim Museum, and The Metropolitan Museum of Art.
 Roosevelt Island, located in the East River, it’s one of Manhattan’s best kept secret places to visit.
 No one ever really talks about it, and this is what makes it great, because other than its residents, you will get a top of the art local experience here.
 Reachable by train, ferry, and car, you can visit Roosevelt Island with the tramway, which starts form right at the corner of your apartment.
 Spend the day there exploring, eating and walking, and in the spring enjoy the cherry blossoms.

 To see more of New York City, two blocks away you have your two nearest subway stations, Lexington Ave and 59th Street subway stations, offering you lines N, R, W, 4, 5, and 6.